ciesco17/fid/README.md

-# this repo is for dig2500 fundamentals of interactive design
+# This repo is for dig2500 fundamentals of interactive design
 3 wesbites